 … to be continued in the next segment, The Fragile Feet: A Gymnast Story (Part II)

-Sean Peden, MD is an orthopedic surgeon who specializes in foot and ankle surgery.
-Dr. Peden has expertise in treating a variety of foot pain and deformity related conditions including Achilles tendonitis, ankle instability, cartilage injuries, bunions and hammer toes.
+Mark Yakavonis, MD, MMS, is an orthopedic surgeon who specializes in foot and ankle surgery.
+Dr. Yakavonis has expertise in treating a variety of foot pain and deformity related conditions including Achilles tendonitis, ankle instability, cartilage injuries, bunions and hammer toes.
 His practice will also focus on youth athlete sports injuries and the types of injuries seen in field athletes, gymnasts and ballet dancers.

 Achilles tendon ruptures will often not be discovered for months after the injury.
 In the months between injury and showing up at the doctor’s office, the torn tendon develops scar tissue which decreased the quality and elasticity of the tissue.
 Because of this, directly repairing the torn tendon, as is done in an acute injury, becomes is less than ideal.
 In this situation, we will supplement the tendon repair with a tendon transfer.
 Essentially, we borrow a tendon that bends the big toe (there is another tendon that compensates when it is borrowed), reroute it, and reattach it to the heel bone.
 This does two very important things: